 Straight Wheel - This is the most common wheel you’ll find and likely the one you’ll use on most of your projects.
 It’s ideal for sharpening and it can undertake most types of grinding.
 Versatile and safe, it’s likely your best bet and ideal companion especially if you’re a DIY-er.

-A few other types wheels worth mentioning
+A few other types of wheels worth mentioning

 Saucer wheel - meant for sharpening saws.
 Tapered wheel - suited for delicate work.
 Cylinder wheel - necessary for people who need a wide surface area for grinding.
 Diamond wheel - suited for extremely hard material.